 - Make Use of Technology – Your smart phone can help you out in a number of ways, from the ability to find last-minute discount hotels through sites such as Priceline or Orbitz or the cheapest local gas at sites like Gasbuddy.

 - Hotel Discounts – Loyalty programs or other discount programs such as AAA membership can save you big money on hotels, so always ask for a discount when you make a reservation.
 You can also negotiate using Priceline, Hotels.com or similar sites offering last-minute deals, if you are willing to be flexible with your plans.
+Increase your savings and earn points back by paying with a rewards credit card.

 - Seek Package Deals – Combining travel, meals, hotels, and activities into one package deal can save big money.
-You can assemble the individual costs for comparison and determine whether the savings is worth the lack of spontaneity.
+You can assemble the individual costs for comparison and determine whether the savings are worth the lack of spontaneity.

 - Look For Local Deals – Try local information centers, your hotel concierge, or local publications for any discount coupons or offers at local attractions.
 You may find excellent unadvertised deals.
 Urban areas may offer city passes or similar discount books offering multiple activity options.